Phone Icon

 Office space in Reading

-Reading Rental Guide
+Reading Office Rent Price Guide

 The cost of renting flexible office space in Reading ranges from £120-£400 per person, per month.
-This depends on the office type, location and amenities included.
+This depends on the office type, size, location and amenities included.

 Below is a breakdown of the average cost of renting a flexible office space in Reading city centre*